Force over Distance: Faster than Light

 Rush lets Matt pass him by.

 Step by step, he and Chloe advance along the bridge.
-Matt can feel a swoop in his chest like he’d gotten at Niagra Falls, just after his first tour of duty, when he’d watched all that water barrel over a ledge.
+Matt feels a swoop in his chest like he’d gotten at Niagra Falls, just after his first tour of duty, when he’d watched all that water barrel over a ledge.

-With that much power churning below them, it’s hard to make room in the mind for anything else.
+With so much power churning below them, it’s hard to make room in the mind for anything else.

 The further Chloe gets, the faster she goes.
 Matt wishes it was the other way around.
-But when they reach the central platform, suspended over the bright gyrus of turning, flowing light, she stops, and starts circling.
+When they reach the central platform, suspended over the bright gyrus of turning, flowing light, she stops and starts circling.
 She looks over the edge from all sides.
-She looks at the monitors.
+She examines the monitors.
 Her face is tense, her eyes are bright.
-She sets her laptop down, edging it in next to one of the displays, and pulls an adaptor out of her pocket.
+She edges her laptop in next to one of the displays and pulls an adaptor out of her pocket.

-“Hold up, Chloe,” Matt says, softly, “before you go connecting anything.”
+“Hold up, Chloe,” Matt says, “before you go connecting anything.”

-She lays the adaptor down next to her computer, then looks back for Rush.
+She looks back for Rush.
 The scientist and the colonel are talking quietly as they move more slowly along the central bridge.

 “Can I hook it up?”
-Chloe calls back to Rush, her voice clear and strong in the cathedral-like space.
+Chloe calls, her voice clear and strong in the cathedral-like space.

 Rush nods.
 Chloe grins an I-told-you-so grin at Matt and snaps her adaptor into its ports.
-There aren’t any chairs here, so she doesn’t sit.
-Matt stands at her shoulder, glancing at the monitors, looking out at the cavernous glory of the drive.
+There aren’t any chairs, so she doesn’t sit.
+Matt stands at her shoulder, glancing at the monitors, but, mostly, admiring the cavernous glory of the drive.

 “Pretty incredible,” Matt says softly.